 We are instructed to refrain our feet from the path of those who lie in wait to go against the innocent without a cause (Proverbs 1:10-18), My son, if sinners entice thee, consent thou not.
 If they say, Come with us, let us lay wait for blood, let us lurk privily for the innocent without cause: Let us swallow them up alive as the grave; and whole, as those that go down into the pit: We shall find all precious substance, we shall fill our houses with spoil: Cast in thy lot among us; let us all have one purse: My son, walk not thou in the way with them; refrain thy foot from their path: For their feet run to evil, and make haste to shed blood.
 Surely in vain the net is spread in the sight of any bird.
 And they lay wait for their own blood; they lurk privily for their own lives.
 (Proverbs 12:5-7).

-There was no other person more innocent and just than Jesus the Son of God, yet the pharisees and scribes would lie in wait to try their best to take what He would speak so they may accuse Him (Luke 11:53-54).
+There was no other person more innocent and just than our Lord and Saviour the Son of God, yet the pharisees and scribes would lie in wait many times to try their best to take what He would speak and twist it so they could accuse Him of something (Luke 11:53-54).
 And as he said these things unto them, the scribes and the Pharisees began to urge him vehemently, and to provoke him to speak of many things: Laying wait for him, and seeking to catch something out of his mouth, that they might accuse him.